Ave1409/District_complaints/README.md

 # District_complaints
-Portal for submission of District level grievances and receive help
+A portal for submission of District-level grievances and receiving help
+<h1> Author - Rupsha </h1>